tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-dprive-oblivious-doh.md

 # Compliance Requirements {#compliance}

-Oblivious DoH uses draft-08 of HPKE for public key encryption {{!I-D.irtf-cfrg-hpke}}.
+Oblivious DoH uses HPKE for public key encryption {{!I-D.irtf-cfrg-hpke}}.
 In the absence of an application profile standard specifying otherwise, a compliant Oblivious DoH implementation MUST support the following HPKE cipher suite: